Loilo/apitap/README.md

 Since most of us probably know jQuery, let's take that as an example.

 Remember older jQuery versions?
-They had a `.size()` method that was removed in favor of the `.length` property.
+They had a `size()` method that was removed in favor of the `length` property.

 Now let's re-implement that method: